 - Simplified the process of rebranding Omaha to work with a custom Omaha server.

-- Added support in the CrystalNix Omaha server to support the latest Google Omaha client with SHA256.
+- Added support in the CrystalNix Omaha server for the latest Google Omaha client with SHA256.

 Where we’d like to help next